radiantlogic-v8/documentation-eoc/documentation/environments/environment-details/alert-management-overview.md

 ## Getting started

-Navigate to the *Alerts* tab in the *Admin* section of environment operations center.
+Navigate to the *Alerts* tab in the *Environments* section of environment operations center.
 From this tab, you can add new environment monitoring alerts and manage existing alerts.

 ![image description](images/alerts-tab.png)